Computational Chemist & AI Engineer

 ✨Communicate Clearly

 Since the role requires articulating complex scientific ideas to both technical and non-technical audiences, practice explaining your past projects in simple terms.
-This will show that you can bridge the gap between science and business effectively.
+This will show your ability to bridge the gap between science and business effectively.

 ✨Demonstrate Collaboration

-Prepare examples of how you've worked in multidisciplinary teams.
-Discuss your role in these collaborations and how you contributed to integrating technologies into real-world solutions, as teamwork is crucial for this position.
+Prepare examples of how you've successfully worked in multidisciplinary teams.
+Emphasise your collaborative mindset and how you’ve contributed to integrating technologies into real-world solutions, as teamwork is crucial for this position.

 ✨Stay Updated on Industry Trends